 I hate the phrase ” child who doesn’t listen” because most children would listen if they were approached the correct way.

-That phrase is very negative and does make me cringe because it implies that the child is “bad”.
+That phrase is very harmful and does make me cringe because it implies that the child is “bad.”

-I tend to believe that no child is “bad” but simply misguided and needs a new direction in life.
+I tend to believe that no child is “bad” but merely misguided and needs a new direction in life.

 Get Within Close Range